Multiple Resources May Make the Difference.

-Students can sign up for free cooking classes in our Student Wellness Center.
+Students can sign up for free cooking classes via the Student Wellness Center.
 Each cooking class teaches basic cooking skills, utilizing affordable ingredients, and all participants walk away with free food and useful knowledge.
-Send your suggestions, questions or comments regarding CHEW classes to email@example.com.
+Follow their Instagram @chew_sjsu/ for more details, to register, and more.

 Counseling and Psychological Services

 For individual and group counseling sessions, contact Counseling and Psychological Services (CAPS) at 408-924-5910 or email@example.com.
 CAPS offices are located in the Student Wellness Center, Room 300B.

 Free legal assistance to members of the public (including students) in the MLK Library.
 Appointments are required.
 Note that this program is not operated by SJSU.